raffaelespazzoli/sre-monitoring-openshift/README.md

 # SRE Monitoring for OCP

-## Pormetheus and Grafana deployment
+## Prometheus and Grafana deployment

-The following are the steps to deploy a parallel grafan/prometheus/alertmanager stack to what comes up with ServiceMesh
+The following are the steps to deploy a parallel grafana/prometheus/alert-manager stack to what comes up with ServiceMesh

 ### Preparation